InjectionMap/InjectionMap/README.md

 interface IInjectionMappingTest { }
 class InjectionMappingTestMock : IInjectionMappingTest { }

-// IInjectionMapping implementation that is used
+// IMapInitializer implementation that is used
 // to register objects/mappings in InjectionMap
 class InjectionMapperMock : IMapInitializer
 {